 Standards of Conduct

 Series 50000, Rule 50101, Sec.
-2 of the Rules and Regulations of the Board of Regents of The University of Texas System provides for disciplinary action against any student who engages in conduct that is prohibited by state, federal, or local law.
-This includes those laws prohibiting the use, possession or distribution of drugs and alcohol or possession of drug paraphernalia.
+1 of the Board of Regents' Rules and Regulations of The University of Texas System provides for disciplinary action against any student who engages in conduct prohibited by state, federal, or local law.
+This includes those laws prohibiting the use, possession, or distribution of drugs and alcohol; or possession of drug paraphernalia.

 The University will impose at least a minimum disciplinary sanction of suspension for a specified period of time, or suspension of rights and privileges, or both, for conduct related to the use, possession, or distribution of drugs that are prohibited by state, federal, or local law.
 Other sanctions that may be imposed for conduct related to the unlawful use, possession, or distribution of drugs or alcohol include disciplinary probation, payment for damage to or misappropriation of property, suspension of rights and privileges, suspension for a specified period of time, expulsion, or other such sanction as may be deemed appropriate under the circumstances.